 |Model||Pounds Per Finger|

-The GripMaster range is safe and great value for money, typically retailing for around the $15 mark, but often available for less.
+The GripMaster range is safe and great value for money, typically retailing for around the $15 mark each, but often available for less, or also in bundles.

 Reviews of the GripMaster range are generally positive.
 It’s definitely important to treat this form of exercise as seriously as any other, starting slowly with lighter, less repetitious exercises and building up as your strength increases.